How to Install Google Chrome on Ubuntu Linux

 How to install Google Chrome using Command Line

-All of the steps above can be done simply with two command lines.
-If you’re comfortable using the command line console, run the below commands to download and install Google Chrome.
+You can actually do everything above with just two commands.
+If you’re comfortable using the command line, you can run these commands to download and install Google Chrome.

 Run the commands below to download and install Chrome.